 Managed developer testing

-Monday 21 February 2005This is over 19 years old.
+Monday 21 February 2005This is close to 20 years old.
 Be careful.

 Kim writes about Managed Developer Testing, referring to an in-depth article by Alberto Savoia about “a set of management practices supported by automated tools which [he believes] are essential to make a developer testing effort successful“.